saharazh/Palladio-Networking/what-emerged.md

 ---
 layout: default
-title: Visualization
+title: What emerged from the visualization
 nav_order: 5
 ---

-## What’s emerged from the graph
+## What has emerged from the graph

 Now that the meaning of node size is sorted out, if we take a step back, we’ll be able to take a bird-view of the graph; it tells us very rich information on a few aspects, all at one glance:
 1) which village(s) is linked to which destination(s)